Shinobi Legions: Development And Release

 Shinobi Legions was first announced in June 1994 during the Tokyo Toy Show.

 The European release of Shinobi Legions was published by Sega Europe and renamed as Shinobi X. Shinobi X was delayed release due to Sega Europe's producer, David Nulty, reportedly disliking the original music score and wanting it changed for the European release, in a similar way Sega of America did years before with the North American release of Sonic CD.
-The in-game tracks were replaced with music from British video game composer Richard Jacques, however the cutscene music tracks were left intact.
+The in-game tracks were replaced with music from British video game composer Richard Jacques; however, the cutscene music tracks were left intact.
 Jacques composed the soundtrack in imitation of the style of Yuzo Koshiro's soundtrack from The Revenge of Shinobi (1989).

-The North American release retained the same soundtrack as the Japanese version, however the game was published by Vic Tokai instead of Sega.
+The North American release retained the same soundtrack as the Japanese version; however, the game was published by Vic Tokai instead of Sega.

-In all releases of the game, the only people listed in the in-game credits are those who were involved with the live-action FMV cutscenes, leaving the developers of the game to be unknown.
+In all releases of the game, the only people listed in the in-game credits are those who were involved with the live-action FMV cutscenes, leaving the developers of the game unknown.